chromium/chromium/docs/telemetry_extension/api_overview.md

 | timeoutSeconds | number | Length of time to listen to the volume button events.
 The value should be positive and less or equal to 600 seconds |

 ### CreateNetworkBandwidthRoutineArguments

+Checks the network bandwidth and reports the speed info.

+This routine is supported when `oem-name` in cros-config is set and not empty string.
+The external service for the routine is not available for the unrecognized devices.

 | Property Name | Type | Description |
 ------------ | ------- | ----------- |